scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    Classification made with :math:`q_{1} = 1.5 \sigma`, ``minlim = 0.5`` and ``upperlim = 0.5``. :label:`figupper`

 When looking at the density distributions (Figure :ref:`fig0`) it is possible to notice two large agglomerations with accentuated superposition between them.
-Previous photometry-based taxonomic systems [Tho84_, Bar87_] were developed over smaller samples, with less than 1,000 asteroids, thus superposition was not a huge problem.
+Previous photometry-based taxonomic systems [Tho84_, Bar87_] were developed over smaller samples, with less than 1,000 asteroids, thus overlay was not a huge problem.
 Those two groups are the most common asteroid types *S* (from Stone) and *C* (from Carbonaceous).
 A important indicative that  a classification method is working for asteroid taxonomy is at least the detachment of both groups.
 Nonetheless, even though both groups are being identified in the first and second clusters when SDSSMOC4 sample is classified, the third cluster was engoulfing part of members left from both groups and other smaller groups mingled